facelessuser/merge-dracula-theme/README.md

 ## Install

-Assuming the required color scheme is installed, git clone project or download into your Sublime Merge `Packages` folder as `Theme - Dracula`.
+Assuming the required color scheme is installed, git clone the project or download it into your Sublime Merge `Packages` folder as `Theme - Dracula`.
 Edit your merge `Preferences.sublime-settings` file to use the Dracula theme:

 ```js